Keyboard shortcuts

 generate_imageGenerate an image from a text prompt — saves to ~/.opencrabs/images/

-analyze_imageAnalyze an image file or URL via Gemini vision
+analyze_imageAnalyze an image file or URL via the active vision path (Path A provider or Gemini fallback)

 Example prompts: